 Hazardous materials include chemicals or substances such as petroleum products, pesticides, solvents, wood preservative, cleaners, and other potentially toxic or volatile materials.
 Threats to ground or surface waters from these types of materials are generally greater around intensely urban or industrial land uses.
-The Tank Farm site was a DOE cleanup site (or brownfield) for five years and was final 5-22-2006..
+The Tank Farm site was an DOEEcology cleanup site (or brownfield) for five years, and the cleanup was declared final on 5-22-2006.
+December 31, 2006.